emory-libraries/cor-cm/README.md

 Additionally, the --limit (-l) functionality of ansible has been preserved, if creating only digital.library.emory.edu was desired then the command would be:

 `ansible playbook playbooks/site-lux.yml -l digital.library.emory.edu`

+To destroy an instance, use the `delete-ec2` tag.

+`ansible-playbook playbooks/site-lux -t delete-ec2`

 License
 -------